juhp/cabal-rpm/README.md

 ## Requirements
 cabal-rpm assumes you are using ghc-rpm-macros for Haskell RPM packaging.
-It currently needs Cabal 1.10 or later to build (ie ghc7), but it should not be hard to patch it to build at least for ghc-6.12.
+It currently needs Cabal 1.10 or later to build (ie ghc 7 or later).

 ## Installation
 The package is on Hackage.
 If you have cabal-install (part of Haskell Platform)